William Perry French Morris: Oaklands Parade

 Due to increasing enrolment numbers, Morris decided to purchase land in East Brisbane and once again move the school.
 The foundation stone was laid in October 1917, establishing Churchie at its present site in Oaklands Parade, East Brisbane.
 On 10 June 1918, Governor of Queensland Sir Hamilton Goold-Adams officially opened the Church of England Grammar School.

 Fellow headmaster Sir James Ralph Darling referred to Morris as first a priest and secondly a schoolmaster—though Morris's students disagreed.
-During Morris's tenure as headmaster, he rarely mentioned religion outside of church services, as he believed that Churchie's Christian values were so ingrained into the school that any further embellishments were unncessary.
+During Morris's tenure as headmaster, he rarely mentioned religion outside of church services, as he believed that Churchie's Christian values were so ingrained into the school that any further embellishments were unnecessary.

 Morris had hoped that students would be referred to as "Magnates".
 He disliked the nickname "Churchie", however it had become commonplace by the 1930s and he accepted the change.
 His own nickname at Churchie was "the Boss".
 He had been given the name in March 1912 by Doug Logan, Churchie's fourth student.

 Morris was an advocate of caning as part of school discipline, and this belief did not change through his career.
 In the 1930s, Morris caned a student six times on his first day at Churchie for loudly whistling.
 Morris also enforced his "Rules of the School", many of which were apparently made up on the spot.

 As Churchie grew, Morris only taught classes on Latin.
 In reference to this, he would refer to students with the same name as Primus, Secundus, Tertius, etc. Morris was also a member of the Headmasters' Conference of the Independent Schools of Australia from its founding in 1931 to his retirement.

 Personal life

 After his return from England, Morris met Ethel Ida Remfry, a friend of his sister Marcia.
 Morris and Ethel married at St John's Church, East Malvern, on 3 January 1905.
 Ethel was similarly a University of Melbourne graduate and taught at Merton Hall.

-In late 1906 Morris and Ethel separated.
+In late 1906, Morris and Ethel separated.
 According to historian John Cole, Morris's anti-socialism and intellectualism were incompatible with Ethel's feminism and modernist views.
 The couple had no children.
 They briefly reconciled for a few weeks in 1912, when Ethel assisted Morris in the founding of Churchie.
 She also taught at the school in its first year.
-In 1914 Ethel practiced as a general practitioner in rural Queensland before leaving to practice in England.
-Around 1919 Morris inquired about a divorce but the Archbishop would not permit it unless adultery was involved.
+In 1914, Ethel practiced as a general practitioner in rural Queensland before leaving to practice in England.
+Around 1919, Morris inquired about a divorce but the Archbishop would not permit it unless adultery was involved.
 Ethel eventually turned to painting and died in London in 1957.